 Trends towards mother-and-baby pampering products

-Aside from the clear demand for more mother-and-baby skin care products, there are also other cultural shifts that inflating the segment.
-Alongside baby showers, baby books and religious naming ceremonies of all kinds, another baby-led tradition is starting to permeate the UK: the babymoon.
+Aside from the clear demand for more natural mother-and-baby skin care products, there are also other cultural shifts that inflating the segment.
+Alongside baby showers, baby books, and religious naming ceremonies of all kinds, another baby-led tradition is starting to permeate the UK: the babymoon.
 This new trend is a final holiday and short break that moms take before the baby is born.
 With 49% of mothers agreeing that pregnancy is an opportunity for women to pamper themselves before childbirth, it is no surprise that hotels and spas already offer mom-to-be treatment packages.

 However, the beauty and spa industry could certainly do more to take advantage of this growing trend.
 For instance, spas could stand to further capitalize on the babymoon trend by developing their own ranges of prenatal and postpartum skin care products.
 Through partnerships with luxury skin care brands, spas and hotels can meet consumer demand and upsell to spa visitors.
 By encouraging women to purchase accompanying mother-and-baby personal care products at the spa, they can extend their influence beyond their four walls and encourage follow up purchases.